-- 2.1 To remove the baffle plate, remove the log retainer, carefully lift the front and slide forward until it drops through the pegs, slide the baffle down and remove through the front door.
+- 2.1 To remove the baffle plate, carefully lift the front and slide forward until it drops through the pegs, slide the baffle down and remove through the front door.
 Then remove the two side firebricks and the two rear firebricks.
-Handle & store very carefully to one side where they will not get broken. - 2.2 Remove the ash pan and lift and remove the grate from the stove. - 2.3 Now proceed to install the stove according to these instructions and current installation standards or HETAS advice.
+Handle & store very carefully to one side where they will not get broken. - 2.2 Now lift and remove the grate from the stove. - 2.3 Now proceed to install the stove according to these instructions and current installation standards or HETAS advice.
 The internal parts of the stove can be re-assembled as the reverse of the previous removal instructions.